 Associate Professor Michael R. Mucalo

-Associate Professor (Physical Chemistry); Associate Dean (Postgraduate)
+Associate Professor (Chemistry); Associate Dean (Postgraduate)

 Qualifications: MSc (Hons, First Class) Auckland, PhD Auckland

 Personal Website: http://sci.waikato.ac.nz/about-us/people/mucalo

 Biomaterials, Calcium phosphate chemistry, Metal colloids (nanoparticles), IR spectroelectrochemistry of various systems in cyanide or pseudohalide-containing electrolytes Application of IR spectroscopy, Solid State NMR and X-ray Photoelectron Spectrometry to Research, Drug Delivery, Creation of value added products from waste resources in New Zealand